Theory on variational high-dimensional tensor networks: Barren plateaus in high-dimensional tensor network models

-where we express the unitary operator $U = U_- U_+$, and $G$ is the Hermitian operator of the corresponding derivative unitary operator $U_k = e^{-\text{i} G \theta_k}$, $\bar{G}$ is the complex conjugation of $G$.
-Hence, to obtain a non-zero configuration, one of the spins in $(x,(y+1)\%L)$ or $((x+1)\%L, y)$ should be $\SU$. \end{proof} Given above lemma, we treat the partition function as a summation over two different kind of typical configurations $Z_l = Z_l^{(1)} + Z_l^{(2)}$.
-As shown in Fig.~\ref{local_spin_configurations} (a), the first configuration is that the ESS begins with the site host the observable and ends at the site hosts the derivative.
+Hence, to obtain a non-zero configuration, one of the spins in $\left(x,(y+1)\%L\right)$ or $\left((x+1)\%L, y\right)$ should be $\SU$. \end{proof} Given the above lemma, we treat the partition function as a summation over two different kind of typical configurations $Z_l = Z_l^{(1)} + Z_l^{(2)}$.
+As shown in Fig.~\ref{local_spin_configurations} (a), the first configuration is that the ESS begins with the site hosting the observable and ends at the site hosting the derivative parameter.
 We can map this configuration to a plane polyomino directly (see the step 4 of the bridge transformation in Appendix~\ref{Toric_2_plane}), and the ESS has two definite endpoints.
 The minimal length of such an ESS is $\Delta_{\text{min}}$.
 Hence, we can bound this part of the partition function as:

 The second type of configuration in Fig.~\ref{local_spin_configurations} (b) corresponds to an ESS in the graph that does not end up with the site hosts local observable.
 In this case, each ESS at least has a length larger than $L$.
-This part of the partition functions $Z_l^{(2)}$ has the same bound with the theorem \ref{theorem:normalized}.
-Indeed, we can ignore the effect of the term $Z_l^{(2)}$ when $L \gg \Delta_{\text{min}}$, and then we prove the theorem.
-As for a finite virtual bond dimension $D$, the derivative is upper bounded by an exponentially small number with respect to the minimal distance between the site hosts observable and the site hosts derivative parameter.
+This part of the partition functions $Z_l^{(2)}$ has the same bound with the Theorem \ref{theorem:normalized}.
+Indeed, we can ignore the effect of the term $Z_l^{(2)}$ when $L \gg \Delta_{\text{min}}$, and then, by using the Chebyshev's inequality, we prove the theorem.
+As for a finite virtual bond dimension $D$, the derivative is upper bounded by an exponentially small number with respect to the minimal distance between the site hosting observable and the site hosting derivative parameter.